Redcliffe College

 Redcliffe College was a mission training centre and theological college based in Gloucester, England, specialising in training men, women and families working in Christian mission and ministry anywhere in the world.
 In July 2020 it was announced that Redcliffe would be merging with All Nations Christian College, a similarly positioned mission training college based in Ware, Hertfordshire, north of London.
-Redcliffe was an international and interdenominational, and is a member of the Evangelical Alliance and Global Connections.
+Redcliffe was international and interdenominational, and is a member of the Evangelical Alliance and Global Connections.
 Redcliffe College had completed its merger with All Nations by September 2020.

 History

 Redcliffe College was founded on 5 April 1892 as the YWCA Testing and Training Home.
 Originally based at 495 Kings Road, Chelsea, in 1896 497 Kings Road was purchased and a door was made between the two houses.
 Redcliffe was the first institution to provide missionary service training for women.
 In 1917 the College moved to 66 Redcliffe Gardens, Kensington.
 In 1931 the College moved again to 66 Grove Park Road, Chiswick where it remained until 1995.
 During the Second World War, the War Office took over the college for use by the Women's Auxiliary Air Force while the students moved to Lancashire, Upper Norwood, and Feering.
 They returned to Chiswick in 1944.
 In 1984, the college became co-educational, allowing men as well as women to enrol.
 In 1995 the College relocated to Wotton House in Gloucester, where it began delivering courses in collaboration with the University of Gloucestershire, offering undergraduate and postgraduate degree programmes.
 In partnership with Wycliffe Bible Translators and SIL International, Redcliffe established the Centre for Linguistics, Translation and Literacy in 2013, providing specialist training for field workers in this area; this continued until July 2019.
 In 2015, the College embarked on a new era, discontinuing its undergraduate programme to focusing on providing continuing professional development for Christian ministry, mission and development workers.
 Selling its Wotton House site in early 2016, Redcliffe moved to the grounds of Gloucester Cathedral, where it delivers blended learning postgraduate programmes.
 Redcliffe also has hubs in Asia and Oceania where it delivers the MAs in Leadership and Member Care.